Lexicon3D: Probing Visual Foundation Models for Complex 3D Scene Understanding: Additional Experiment Details

-\mypar{StableDiffusion (SD)}~\cite{stablediffusion}.
-SD is a diffusion-based model used for generating high-quality images from text prompts.
+\mypar{StableDiffusion (SD)~\cite{stablediffusion}.} SD is a diffusion-based model used for generating high-quality images from text prompts.
 The model is trained to gradually remove noise from images, transforming random noise into coherent images that match the provided text descriptions.
-This model is trained on LAION5B~\cite{schuhmann2022laion} which contains over five billion of images paired with detailed captions.
-We follow DIFT~\cite{tang2023emergent}~\footnote{\url{https://github.com/Tsingularity/dift}} to extract features from SD and we use the checkpoint SD2.1 for our evaluation.
+It is trained on LAION5B~\cite{schuhmann2022laion} which contains over five billion of images paired with detailed captions.
+We follow DIFT~\cite{tang2023emergent}\footnote{\url{https://github.com/Tsingularity/dift}} to extract features from SD and we use the SD2.1 checkpoint for our evaluation.
 We use the features from block index 1 for all tasks.
 The noise timestep is set to 100 by default.
 We use null-prompt as the text condition.

-\mypar{StableVideoDiffusion (SVD)}~\cite{stablevideodiffusion}.
-SVD is an extension of SD from image generation to video generation by incorporating additional temporal modules.
-SVD is first initialized from an image-level pretrained diffusion checkpoint (SD2.1), then is further finetuned on 10 million videos.
+\mypar{StableVideoDiffusion (SVD)~\cite{stablevideodiffusion}.} SVD is an extension of SD from image generation to video generation by incorporating additional temporal modules.
+SVD is first initialized from an image-level pretrained diffusion checkpoint (SD2.1), and then further finetuned on 10 million videos.
 We use their publicly released image-to-video variant (SVD-xt)~\footnote{\url{https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt}}.
-We build our feature extractor pipeline following DIFT~\cite{tang2023emergent} and extract the features from index 1 for all tasks.
+We build our feature extractor pipeline following DIFT~\cite{tang2023emergent} and extract the features from block index 1 for all tasks.
 The noise timestep is set to 25 by default.
-We use the first-frame image as the condition for all the cross-attention modules while we use the unconditional version for the latent input of the UNet -- we concatenate an all-zero vector to the framewise embeddings.
-Each time, we feed a video clip of 25 frames to SVD to process the features.
+We use the first-frame image as the condition for all the cross-attention modules, while we use the unconditional version for the latent input of the UNet -- we concatenate an all-zero vector to the framewise embeddings.
+Each time, we feed a 25-frame video clip to SVD to process the features.

-\mypar{V-JEPA}~\cite{vjepa}.
-V-JEPA aims to learn robust visual representations by predicting future states of visual data.
-This model is pretrained on a mixed video dataset containing over 2 million of videos.
-We take their official implementation~\footnote{\url{https://github.com/facebookresearch/jepa}} and the checkpoint ViT-L/16 under resolution of 224$\times$224.
+\mypar{V-JEPA~\cite{vjepa}.} V-JEPA aims to learn robust visual representations by predicting future states of visual data.
+This model is pretrained on a mixed video dataset containing more than 2 million videos.
+We take their official implementation\footnote{\url{https://github.com/facebookresearch/jepa}} and the ViT-L/16 checkpoint with a resolution of 224$\times$224.
 We obtain their per-patch representation by removing the last pooling and linear layers.
-Each time, we feed a video clip of 16 frames to V-JEPA to process the features.
+Each time, we feed a 16-frame video clip to V-JEPA to process the features.